annie-uchiha/portfolio/README.md

 **Getting into JavaScript**

-_Practice: types and math functions, loops and conditions, functions, objects, arrays_
+_Practice: types and math functions, loops and conditions, functions, objects, arrays, work with DOM, events, jQuery, AJAX, work with API, work with web storage, gulp, classes_